avsarg/SRT_imputation/README.md

 # SRT_imputation

 SRT_imputation offers the codes to reproduce the results of the publication.
 Also the gene-wise and spot(or cell)-wise evaluations which were done in the paper can be carried out for the users` own datasets.
+(Publication will be cited here when it is public.)

 ## For running the reproduction